 On sea days we typically explore the ship and find activities going on.
 We love participating in activities like glass blowing or mixology classes.
-There is always something going on and it is fun to wonder around a ship and see what we see.
+There is always something going on and it is fun to wander around a ship and see what we see.

 Do you have any cruise packing tips?

 Our biggest packing tip is to think about reusing clothes.
 We use to bring a lot of clothes with us and now we have around 4 outfits for non-formal nights, a couple of outfits for the day and one formal night outfit.

 I also stopped bringing lots of shoes.
 I try to find shoes that are flat or will pack as flat as possible.
 We have basically adopted the less is more philosophy.
 We stopped worrying about the outfits and now we focus more on all the fun we can have on the ship.

 What are your tips for first time cruisers?